Key takeaways

 It is not uncommon to experience burning when applying medication such as a topical cream vaginally to treat a yeast infection.
 Typically, this is due to the skin already being irritated and inflamed from the yeast infection.
 For many women, vaginal burning is a symptom of the yeast infection itself.
 Applying anything topically, even water may be irritating enough to cause a burning sensation until the yeast infection begins to heal.

-There is a chance that if your skin begins burning after applying a topical medication that you are allergic to one of the ingredients.
-This, unfortunately, could be the active ingredient miconazole.
-If you feel the burning sensation continue to get worse and not better after use, seek medical advice from your healthcare professional immediately and stop using the product until they direct you on the best course.
-If after continued topical and/or oral treatment for your yeast infection, you still continue to experience burning, you need to see your healthcare professional.
-There could be something else going on, such as bacterial vaginosis (a bacterial infection in your vagina) and you may need another type of treatment altogether.
+There is a chance that if your skin begins burning after applying a topical medication, you are allergic to one of the ingredients.
+This, unfortunately, could be the active ingredient of miconazole.
+If you feel the burning sensation continues to get worse and not better after use, seek medical advice from your healthcare professional immediately and stop using the product until they direct you on the best course.
+I,f after continued topical and/or oral treatment for your yeast infection, you still continue to experience burning, you need to see your healthcare professional.
+There could be something else going on, such as bacterial vaginosis (a bacterial infection in your vagina,) and you may need another type of treatment altogether.
 It is for this reason that you should never begin OTC treatment for a vaginal yeast infection if you have never been medically diagnosed with a yeast infection.

 How effective are non-antifungal medications for yeast infections?

-Antifungal medications are considered the treatment of choice for yeast infections, however, there are some non-antifungal treatments that may aid in symptom relief or prevention of yeast infections.
-Probiotics are sometimes recommended by your healthcare provider to replace or expand upon your own natural flora.
-You may hear probiotics sometimes referred to as the “good bacteria,” and what is meant by that is probiotic formulations typically contain bacterial strains we normally have in our body.
-These resident bacteria are important to keeping a good bacterial balance in your body as they help prevent the overgrowth of harmful bacteria such as Clostridium difficile which can cause a painful and dangerous gastrointestinal infection.
-They also keep yeast strains such as Candida albicans in check, which may lead to fewer vaginal yeast infections.
-Probiotics do have side effects, one of the most notable is flatulence, or gas in the gastrointestinal tract.
-You should consult your health care provider before using.
+Antifungal medications are considered the treatment of choice for yeast infections, however, there are non-pharmacologic and some non-antifungal treatment modalities which may aid in symptom relief or prevention of recurrent yeast infections.
+Behavioral changes like reducing risk factors for infection in general, including improved blood glucose control in those with diabetes mellitus, are one approach.
+Probiotics and changes to diet are sometimes recommended by your healthcare provider to replace or expand upon your own natural flora.
+They theoretically may also keep yeast strains such as Candida albicans in check, which may lead to fewer vaginal yeast infections.
+Probiotics do have side effects, one of the most notable is flatulence or gas in the gastrointestinal tract.
 There are many different types of probiotics, and your healthcare professional or pharmacist can help you select the most appropriate one.

-Some infections may be resistant to traditional antifungal treatments or you may just want a treatment option that is not an antifungal.
+Some infections may be resistant to traditional antifungals, or you may just want a treatment option that is not an antifungal.
 Boric acid is an antiseptic medication that is available without a prescription in a vaginal suppository form.
 Clinical studies have shown it to be a valid treatment option, though the cure rates do not seem to be as high as antifungal medications.
-This product is known to cause vaginal burning in a significant number of patients treated with it, so it is important to ask your healthcare professional for advice before deciding on it a as treatment.
+This product is known to cause vaginal burning in a significant number of patients treated with it, so it is important to ask your healthcare professional for advice before deciding on its treatment.

 There have been reports of patients using products such as essential oils, garlic, and apple cider vinegar to treat vaginal yeast infections.
-There is little to no scientific data on these treatment options, and you should consult your healthcare professional before considering these.
+There is little to no scientific data on these treatment options, and generally should be avoided.